How I Invest: A look inside a CFPs Portfolio

 Life is meant to be experienced.

-That sounds good an all but I am a financial advisor and what does that have to do with financial advising?
+That sounds good and all but I am a financial advisor and what does that have to do with financial advising?

 I wanted to create a company that focused on that outcome, not just dollar figures.

 Everyone has different goals and dreams and how they want to spend their life.
-What Bonfire Financial does is focuses on those and comes up with solutions to meet them as efficiently and as quickly as possible.
+What Bonfire Financial does is focus on those and come up with solutions to meet them as efficiently and as quickly as possible.
 My hope is that our clients will enjoy even more moments sitting around the proverbial bonfire celebrating their lives.

 So why is Bonfire Financial different?